codecraftingtools/codecraftingtools.github.io/src/philosophy.rst

 Code craftsmen believe that great software is not merely the result of sound computing theory, good engineering practices, and technical knowledge.
-The creation of truly great software also requires ingenuity, a sense of aesthetics, intuition, experience, skill, and patience.
-In this regard, writing code is more of a craft than an art or a science.
-The result of this craft should be something that is both useful and beautiful in its design, like a piece of fine handcrafted furniture or a well-balanced sword.
+The creation of truly great software also requires an overarching vision and sense of aesthetics, a little ingenuity and intuition, and a good measure of experience, skill, and patience.
+In this regard, writing code is really more of a craft than an art or a science.
+The result of this craft should be something that is both useful and beautiful in its design, like a piece of fine furniture, a well-balanced knife, or a handcrafted guitar.

 ..
   The code craftsman also realizes that, unlike a piece of furniture, most software is never really finished.
 Much like a living entity (or a

+  takes on a life of its own, growing...

   The craftsman also realizes that, with very few exceptions, a computer program is never really finished.
 Much like a living entity (or a home), a program often evolves to meet new requirements, overcome